 Only 13?
 Given your complete and never-ending addiction to the continent, I would have expected more, to be quite frank…

 Well I had to keep it down or I would never have got this article published, would I?
 Clearly I could go on all day and all of the night about why Africa should be on everyone’s list, but this is at least a start.
-Also, I have another 13 coming in the next post…
+Also, I have 13 more in the next post in the series…

 Okay, fair enough.
 So what is so great about Africa then?

 In a nutshell, there is nowhere on earth like it.
 Given its vast size and the sheer number of countries found on the world’s most exciting continent – at least 54, the exact number depends on who you ask – there is something for every traveller.
 The fact that we cannot even agree on how many countries there are in Africa is pretty cool in itself, I reckon.

 Sure, there are adventures to be had on every continent on this planet, but nothing ever really matches what Africa can offer.
 It’s not always easy, it is often chaotic and you will likely learn to ditch timetables and detailed plans and go with the flow – but isn’t that a better way to travel anyway?
 The quiet life can wait – bring on the laughter, the colour, the dynamism, the spontaneity and the sheer fun!

 There are some downsides, but this is not the place to dwell on them.
 The biggest problem most visitors face is the fact that they get incurably smitten by the Africa bug and any other holiday destination will inevitably be slightly disappointing by comparison.
 This article will go some way to explaining why this is the case, but will never be a substitute for actually experiencing it yourself.